The Deep Dive, Getting to the Bottom of Daylight Saving Time

 Perpetuating DST Wings and Corrupted Time Zones.

-To perform at a Top 250 level often requires that your location have a delay of 8 and 36% dark mornings.
-We need to be clear.
-Low delays like 8 can be required for a Top 250 level of superior performance.
 Yet, with current time zones and DST, two-thirds of all counties are now completely unable!! to get down to the 8-delay and the 36% point, despite Top 250 levels of performance often requiring it.
 With this, they are more likely to be stuck at lower performance levels indicated in the table.

 Perpetuating DST wings and corrupted time zones prevents breaking through the 8-delay, 36%-barrier.
 In contrast, with the wings and corrupted time zones removed, literally every American has dark mornings capped at a 37% maximum, effectively equal to the current median 8-delay's 36%.